pytorch-fdn/foundation/README.md

-# foundation
+# PyTorch Foundation Policy Repo
-Documentation related to the operation of the PyTorch Foundation.
+This repo contains documentation related to the operation of the PyTorch Foundation (https://pytorch.org/foundation).